Hyderabadi Chicken Biryani

 Top marinated chicken with cilantro, mint, 1 Tbsp.
 (15 mL) lemon juice, ½ Tbsp.
 (7.5 mL) cooking oil, and most of remaining fried onions.
 Drain soaked basmati rice very well, and spread over fried onions.
 This raw soaked rice will get cooked with chicken juices.

-Next, layer all cooked rice.
-Top with remaining lemon juice, saffron water, fried onions, and ghee.
+Next, layer all cooked rice, starting with the soaked rice.17 Top with remaining lemon juice, saffron water, fried onions, and ghee.
 Tip: If you prefer, pick out whole spices from cooked rice, before steaming.

-Place one sheet of parchment paper, followed by two sheets aluminum foil, over cooking pot.
-Place lid tight, for a good seal.
+Place one sheet of parchment paper, followed by two sheets aluminium foil, over cooking pot.19 Place lid tight, for a good seal.

 Steam the Dish